About High Clandon

 The Good Life

-The High Clandon Estate Vineyard encompasses two other ventures – its own honey from bees thriving on the English wild-flower meadow abutting the vineyard; and truffles from their secret truffiere – a truffle orchard planted in 2004 with oaks and hazels from which it harvests Burgundian Truffles (Tuber uncinatum).
+The High Clandon Estate Vineyard encompasses two other ventures – its own honey from bees thriving on the English wild-flower meadows abutting the vineyard; and truffles from their secret truffiere – a truffle orchard planted in 2004 with oaks and hazels from which it harvests Burgundian Truffles (Tuber uncinatum).
 Autumn 2019 yielded England’s biggest truffle weighing in at 604g.
+January 2024 produced another welcome surprise: the advent of kilograms of the Perigord Black truffle (Tuber melanosporum) and the second such find in England.

 Sustainability